The return to the hard state of GX 339-4 as seen by Suzaku: Concluding remarks

 Our Suzaku monitoring of GX 339-4 at the end of its 2010-2011 outburst caught the source during its soft-to-hard state transition.
 Simultaneous radio-OIR observations showed the recovery of the radio emission and were interpreted as signature of the re-ignition of the compact jets (C13).
 The onset of the radio emission occured between OBS1 and OBS2 while the re-flare observed in OIR reached its maximum close to OBS3 and OBS4.\\

 The Suzaku observations show a global fading of the X-ray flux during the monitoring.
 For the spectral fits, we first use phenomenological models with a simple power law for the continuum.
-The addition of an iron line is statistically needed in all the observations (but OBS4).
+The addition of an iron line is statistically needed in all the observations.
 Fits with a {\sc laor} profile are statistically equivalent to fits with a gaussian.
-Simultaneous fits of the 5 observations give a disk inclination angle of $\sim$ 20 deg.
-The constraints on the inner radius from the {\sc laor} profile fits agree with $R_{in} < 10 R_g$ in OBS1 and OBS2 at 90\% confidence level.
+Simultaneous fits of the 5 observations with a {\sc laor} profile give a disk inclination angle of $\sim$ 20 deg.
+The constraints on the inner radius agree with $R_{in} < 10 R_g$ in OBS1 and OBS2 at 90\% confidence level.
 Due to the lower statistics, these constraints becomes $< 100 R_g$, for the 3 last observations.\\

 The presence of a soft X-ray excess, above the 3-10 keV power law extrapolation, is clearly visible in the two first observations and the addition of a multicolor disk component improves statistically the fits.
 This is not the case for the three last observations.
 The evolution of the disk component (decrease of its inner temperature and total flux) agrees with a disk recession from OBS1 ($R_{in}\sim$ 10 $R_g$) to OBS2 ($R_{in}\sim$ 20 $R_g$).
 However, again, due to the low statistics, we cannot confirm this recession for the last observations.
-A comparison with the very long Suzaku observation of GX 339-4 during a long faint hard state of its 2007-2008 outburst, in a flux state similar to our OBS5, show a relatively good agreement of the spectral shape between the two observations.
-The line shape is however inconsistent between the two pointing.\\
+A comparison with the very long Suzaku observation of GX 339-4 during a long faint hard state of its 2007-2008 outburst (T09), in a flux state similar to our OBS5, shows a relatively good agreement of the spectral shape between the two observations.
+The line shape is however inconsistent between the two pointings.
+In 2008 the source was observed during a persistent, but faint, hard state while in 2011 it was clearly in the decreasing phase of the outburst.
+It is then possible that the accretion flow had more time to evolve into a truncated accretion disk in 2008 compared to 2011.\\

 The use of a model including blurred ionized reflection and thermal comptonisation continuum gives better fits than the simple {\sc power law + diskbb} model used previously, at least for OBS1 and OBS2.
 For the other observations both models give similar results.
 This model give constraints on $R_{in}$ in marginal agreement with a disk recession.
 Hints of such recession come also from the increase of the $l_h/l_s$ compacity ratio of the hot corona all along the monitoring, and from the deviation of the disk flux to the Stefan law in $T^4$.
 These hints have to be taken with care however given the low statistics and the complexity of the model that may lead to strong degeneracy between parameters.\\